Purchases made through links earn us a small commission, at no extra cost to you.

 European Rail Passes

 Non-European citizens or residents can purchase a Eurail Pass for train travel in Europe.
-You can choose between a Global Pass (unlimited travel in 31 countries), Multi-Country Pass (visit select neighbouring countries), or a One Country Pass.
+You can choose between a Global Pass (unlimited travel in 33 countries) or a One Country Pass.
 When purchasing your rail pass, you will also have to select between a continuous pass (allows you to travel by train every day during the period your pass is valid) or a flexi pass (allows a specific number of travel days which can be used any time during a fixed period).

 If you’ve decided that a rail pass is right for your trip to Europe, here is an official vendor where you can purchase your rail pass online and have it shipped to you.